zotonic/zotonic/doc/manuals/upgrading.rst

+.. _upgrade-notes:

 Upgrade notes
 =============

-Although we try to keep things backward compatible, sometimes this is just impossible, e.g. when renaming things for the sake of clarity.

-These notes list the most important changes between Zotonic versions that require attetion for site developers when things change in incompatible ways or get deprecated.
+These notes list the most important changes between Zotonic versions.
+Please read these notes carefully when upgrading to a new major Zotonic version.

 Upgrading to Zotonic 0.11